Guilty Pleasure (Mia Dimšić song): Background and release

 "Guilty Pleasure" was one of fourteen songs commissioned by HRT for Dora 2022, Croatia's national selection for the Eurovision Song Contest 2022.
-The song was composed by Branimir Bačić, Vjekoslav Dimter and Dimšić herself.
+The song was composed by Damir Bačić, Vjekoslav Dimter and Dimšić herself.
 "Guilty Pleasure" premiered on 10 February 2022, ten days ahead of Dora 2022, Croatia's national selection for the Eurovision Song Contest 2022.
 The song became available through digital retailers and streaming services on 20 February 2022 through Croatia Records.

 In an interview on RTL Danas, Dimšić cited Taylor Swift's 2020 albums Folklore and Evermore as inspirations for the song.
 However, Dimšić was widely accused of plagiarizing Swift's 2020 single "Willow", mostly by social media users, such as Twitter and TikTok.
 Dimšić denied the accusations in an interview with 24sata, but acknowledged the comparisons as a compliment since she is a great admirer of Swift.
 On 25 February 2022, during an Otvoreni Radio interview, Dimšić performed a mashup of her and Swift's songs, dubbing it "Guilty Willow".
 Following the plagiarism allegations, "Willow" entered Billboard's Croatia Songs chart at number nine on the issue dated 5 March 2022.

 On 21 March 2022, during a radio interview, Dimšić premiered the Croatian version of the song titled "Netko drugi" (Someone Else) on a local HR 2 radio show Music Pub Zlatka Turkalja.
 The Croatian version was released on YouTube Music, Deezer and Apple Music on 23 March 2022.